YasserGalal20/ekf-slam-formula-student/README.md

 1. **Where am I?**
 2. **Where are the cones?**

 Answering both simultaneously is the SLAM problem.
-Dead reckoning alone drifts by metres within a minute, and on a track three metres wide, metres of drift means hitting cones.
+Dead reckoning alone drifts by meters within a minute, and on a track three meters wide, meters of drift means hitting cones.

 ## The approach